 - October 2020: “Healing Arts”: Frida Kahlo, Tony Hoagland, and Narrative Medicine at Occupational Therapy Association of Colorado’s Conference 2020: OT of the Future: A Prism of Possibilities (2 CE Hours)

-- 2020-Present, Ongoing: Narrative Medicine Community Round Table (1 hour ZOOM workshop)
+- 2020-Present, Ongoing: Narrative Medicine Community Round Table (monthly ZOOM workshops)

 - February 2020: Mary Oliver & Narrative Medicine at The San Diego Pain Summit (2 CE hours)